Illustration, typography or photography?

 It’s flashes of creativity like this that keep the field exciting.
 “If all bookshops ended up having to stock books with giant titles and images, the world may as well be over,” Stoddart concludes.

-This article originally appeared in Computer Arts magazine issue 270.
-Buy it here.
+This article originally appeared in a 2017 edition of Computer Arts magazine.
+Subscribe here.